Michigan Overtime and Labor Laws

 - Employees of amusement and recreational establishments open less than 7 months per year

-Neither Michigan nor the Federal law requires payment if an employee reports to work expecting to work for a certain number of hours but does not get to work their full schedule.
+Reporting Time Pay Neither Michigan nor the Federal law require employees to be paid if an employee comes to work expecting to work for a certain number of hours but is relieved of their full schedule.